United States Army Corps of Engineers: Environment

 The U.S. Army Corps of Engineers environmental mission has two major focus areas: restoration and stewardship.
 The Corps supports and manages numerous environmental programs, that run the gamut from cleaning up areas on former military installations contaminated by hazardous waste or munitions to helping establish/reestablish wetlands that helps endangered species survive.
 Some of these programs include Ecosystem Restoration, Formerly Used Defense Sites, Environmental Stewardship, EPA Superfund, Abandoned Mine Lands, Formerly Utilized Sites Remedial Action Program, Base Realignment and Closure, 2005, and Regulatory.

 This mission includes education as well as regulation and cleanup.
-Litter and trash cleanups typically occur on Earth Day, National CleanUp Day, and National Public Lands Day; there are also individual or small group TrashTag cleanups.

 The U.S. Army Corps of Engineers has an active environmental program under both its Military and Civil Programs.

 The Civil Works environmental mission that ensures all USACE projects, facilities and associated lands meet environmental standards.
 The program has four functions: compliance, restoration, prevention, and conservation.
 The Corps also regulates all work in wetlands and waters of the United States.

 The Military Programs Environmental Program manages design and execution of a full range of cleanup and protection activities: